htw-imi-showtime/showtime-website/content/ss21/bachelor/b1-strollr-project/tech-stack.md

 The **version control** system of our choice is **Git** with **GitHub** as the hosting platform.
 Easy to use, hard to master, but definitely a
 **good training exercise** for later jobs.
 We struggled with occasional **merge errors** and some other **branching issues**, but managed to overcome them by means of research and team spirit.

+#### SQLite
+Since our app runs locally we chose SQLite as relational database to persist and query the data.
+SQLite is an **open source database** that does **not require a server** and provides faster inserts, updates, and queries compared to other **local persistence solutions** (like local file or key-value store).
+With the help of the **sqflite plugin**, flutter can easily make use of the database.

 {{<image src="TechStackDevTransparent.png" alt="tech stack part 2" caption="development tech stack">}}

 {{</section>}}